 Victims of assault can be left with a range of serious injuries.
 Traumatic knee injuries are just one type of injury assault victims may suffer due to a direct blow to the knee or a fall.

 Knee injuries on the job may occur due to repetitive stress or they can be an acute injury caused by a slip and fall, accident, or suddenly lifting, twisting, or bending.
 According to the Bureau of Labor Statistics, there were more than 104,000 work-related knee injuries reported in 2014 alone.

 Workers in any industry can suffer a knee injury due to repetitive stress, overuse, or accident.
 If you are a carpenter, mechanic, cleaner, construction worker, or need to carry a lot of weight or kneel regularly, you are at a higher risk of suffering a knee injury on the job.

 A great deal of knee injuries are the result of a slip and fall.
 A fall can cause the knee to bend backwards unnaturally, force the knee to twist at a bad angle, force the ligaments to stretch too far, or lead to direct impact to the kneecap.
 Victims in a slip and fall often report knee pain from injuries like ACL tears, meniscal tears, sprains, and patellar fractures.

-Statute of Limitations to File a Knee Injury Lawsuit in Texas
+How Long Do I have to File a Knee Injury Lawsuit in Texas?

 In Texas, there is a strict statute of limitations of just two years after the date of your accident to file a lawsuit.
 If you miss this deadline, you lose your legal right to seek compensation from the at-fault party.